Fruiticecake/Faster/README.md

 ### isWp: boolean

+Set `false` when you develop static website.

+Set `true` when you develop WordPress theme.

 #### e.g. `true`

 Embed WordPress tags into HTML compiled.

 ### onlyBody: boolean

+Set `false` when you develop static website.

+Set `true` when you develop WordPress theme.

 #### e.g. `true`

 Compile only body pug.

+You need to code `header.php` and `footer.php`.

 ### lang: string